pratyushcrd/blocks-gallery-js/README.md

   - Random fading blocks
   - Falling blocks

+### Extend Animations

-BlocksGallery internally uses SnapSVG - a light-weight svg library.
-It is super easy to add new animations to BlocksGallery.
+BlocksGallery internally uses SnapSVG - a light-weight svg library for Svg manipulation.
+It is super easy to add a new animation to BlocksGallery.

 ```
 BlocksGallery.addAnimation('flyingBlocks', (speed, blockObject, rowIndex, colIndex) => {